MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 The final step happens in the HoloLens app.

-1. Open your guide with the Object Anchor in the HoloLens app
+1. Open the appropriate guide in the HoloLens app.

-2. Locate your target object
+2. Locate the target object used for the anchor.

-3. Initiate scan
+3. In the xxx dialog box, select **Initiate Scan**.

-Move around the object to scan it and the HoloLens will automatically recognize the object based on the Object Anchor
+4. Move around the object to scan it.
+The HoloLens will automatically recognize the object based on the object anchor.

-[Potential errors]

-Continue to move around the object if you are prompted to [capture of movement prompt]
+    > [!NOTE]
+    > If you're prompted to XXX, continue to move around the object. ???What does error message say???

-Once the scan is successful, [mesh…]
+5. If the scan is successful, you'll see the following message.

+    SCREEN SHOT GOES HERE

-[Observe the object and confirm it is accurately aligned – potential here to recommend users to put arrow in first step to test alignment]
+6. [Observe the object and confirm it is accurately aligned – potential here to recommend users to put arrow in first step to test alignment]

+    > [!NOTE]
-Note: If you have issues with object detection and content alignment, try clearing the mesh and all holograms from the HoloLens Settings menu.
-Go to System > Holograms > select the Remove all holograms button.
+    > If you have issues with object detection and content alignment, try clearing the mesh and all holograms from the HoloLens **Settings** menu (**System** > **Holograms** > **Remove all holograms**).

-Your guide is now successfully anchored to the Object Anchor
+    At this point, your guide should be successfully anchored to the object anchor.

+    > [!NOTE]
-You can also switch your anchor method between Object Anchor and QR, Circular, or Holographic, but object placements within that guide will need to be re-authored.
+    > You can switch the anchoring method to a QR code, circular, or holographic anchor, but if you do so, the placement of objects within the guide will need to be re-authored.

-Using Object Anchor as an Operator
+## Anchor the guide as an operator

-Operators will be able to scan the target object and use the guide automatically aligned. […] Rescan the object if alignment is not correct to the target object. [example photos of misaligned object anchors?]
+Operators can scan the target object in the same way to automatically align the guide.
+If the guide is misaligned, operators should rescan the target object. [example photos of misaligned object anchors?]

 ## Best practices for object anchors